afi3008/cryoSPHERE_afi/README.md

 # cryoSPHERE: Single-particle heterogeneous reconstruction from cryo EM

 CryoSPHERE is a structural heterogeneous reconstruction software of cryoEM data.
+It requires an estimate of the CTF and poses of each image.
+This can be obtained using other softwares.
+CryoSPHERE works with two yaml files: one `parameters.yaml` describing the hyperparameters used to train cryoSPHERE and a `image.yaml` file, describing the images in the dataset.
+You can find an commented example of these files in the repository.

 ## Installation